kohkimakimoto/essh/README.md

 }
 ```

 You notice that the first characters of the `description` and `hidden` are lower case.
 Others are upper case.
 It is important point.
-Essh uses properties whose first character is upper case, as **SSH config** generated to the temporary file.
+Essh uses properties whose first character is upper case, as **ssh_config** generated to the temporary file.
 And the properties whose first character is lower case are used for special purpose of Essh functions, not ssh config.

 For more information on hosts, see the [Hosts](#hosts) section.